TheRoccoB/simmer-status/README.md

 This is Rocco the founder of SIMMER.io.

 The simmer.io website is down.
-We've been hit with a third attack.
+We've been hit with a third DDoS attack.

 My cloud hosting bill has been run up to over $100,000.
 I need to shut down the service.